1FarZ1/Leetcode/README.md

 # leetcode_codes
- so this a repo where i post y leet code solution
+ so this a repo where i post my leet code solution